Fiserv/Commerce-Hub/docs/Resources/Master-Data/Network-Details.md

 ---

 #### Authorization Characteristics Indicator

+Code used for qualification in the Custom Payment Service (CPS) program as defined by Visa.
+Valid values are:

 | Value | Description |
 |-------|-------------|
 | *CARD_NOT_PRESENT* |  Card not present trasaction (preferred customer only e.g. Lodging or Auto Rental). |